wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 Particularities:

 * The latest Polycom firmwares can take a lot of time to download and install due to their size (~650 MiB).
-The firmware files are also explicited excluded from the XiVO backups.
+For this reason, these files are explicitly excluded from the XiVO backups.

 * For directed call pickup to work via the BLF function keys, you need to make sure that the option :guilabel:`Set caller-id in dialog-info+xml notify` is enabled on your XiVO.
 This option is located on